 Description of application vulnerability

-Unspecified functionality is code that may be executed, but whose behaviour does not contribute to the requirements of the application.
-While this may be no more than an amusing ‘Easter Egg’, like the flight simulator in a spreadsheet, it does raise questions about the level of control of the development process.
+While unspecified functionality may be no more than an amusing ‘Easter Egg’, like the flight simulator in a spreadsheet, it does raise questions about the level of control of the development process.

-In a security-critical environment particularly, the developer of an application could include a ‘trap-door’ to allow illegitimate access to the system on which it is eventually executed, irrespective of whether the application has obvious security requirements.
+In a security-critical environment particularly, the developer of a security-critical software application could include a ‘trap-door’ to allow illegitimate access to the system on which it is eventually executed, irrespective of whether the application has obvious security requirements.

-Cross reference
+Related coding guidelines

-JSF AV[31] Rule: 127
+JSF AV [24] Rule: 127